Brown-University-Library/annex_receipts/README.md

-### ReadMe contents ###

-on this page...
+_on this page..._

 - [qualifier](#qualifier)
 - [code overview](#codecontext-overview)
 - [contacts](#contacts)

+---

 ### Qualifier ###

-This is ancient code recently updated just enough to release publicly.
+- This is ancient code initially updated just enough to release publicly.
 It was one of my first python projects; there's still lots of evidence of my camelCase everything's-a-class java background.

 ### Code/Context overview ###